Skip to main content

 await api.solid.translation({ id: ei, target: subBox, translation: [0, 0, -thickness] })

-await api.solid.subtraction({ id: ei, target: basic , tools: [ subBox ], keepTools: TRUE })
+await api.solid.subtraction({ id: ei, target: basic , tools: [ subBox ], keepTools: true })

-- Here, you can reuse
+• Here, you can reuse subBox because of keepTools: true.

-π Understanding Solids and Feature Dependenciesβ
+🔄 Understanding Solids and Feature Dependencies

-Why Part API Can Be Trickyβ
+Why Part API Can Be Tricky

 Using the Part API requires understanding how feature dependencies and solid lifecycles work: